temporalio/dev-success/python/troubleshooting_guide.md

 ##### Possible solutions
 - configure the workers to run activities in a different thread  https://github.com/temporalio/sdk-python?tab=readme-ov-file#synchronous-multithreaded-activities
 - use `asyncio.to_thread(my_blocking_func)` or `asyncio.get_running_loop().run_in_executor(None, my_blocking_func)` to run the blocking code inside the async function.
+- if you are unsure if an activity makes blocking calls, convert the async activities into synchronous ones ([docs](https://docs.temporal.io/develop/python/python-sdk-sync-vs-async#when-should-you-use-async-activities)).